 Completion of the second semester of Latin or Greek at the intermediate level will fulfill the Morrissey College of Arts and Sciences and Carroll School of Management language proficiency requirement.
 In addition, the Department offers elective courses in ancient civilization and in Greek and Roman authors.
 Those in ancient civilization are taught entirely in English.
 They make excellent choices for freshmen interested in antiquity.
 Those in Greek and Roman authors require a background in the appropriate language.
 If you have studied Latin or Greek for three or four years in high school, you may wish to try courses in Greek and Roman authors.
 For further information, consult the Chair of the Department.

 The Classics Department does not have a general set of requirements for study abroad.
 Students are advised individually and, based on their academic records and the specific program, recommendations are made.
 Students should arrange to meet with the Chair of the Department when planning to study abroad.

 The Department offers several courses that satisfy Core requirements.
-CLAS1701 Death in Ancient Greece and CLAS2205 Greek History will be offered in fall 2017, and CLAS2208 Art and Myth in Ancient Greece will be offered in spring 2015.
+CLAS1701 Death in Ancient Greece and CLAS2205 Greek History will be offered in fall 2017, and CLAS2208 Art and Myth in Ancient Greece will be offered in spring 2018.